How to Sign up for MOC:

 What is MOC?

 Maintenance of Certification (MOC) is the process through which diplomates of the American Board of Orthopaedic Surgery can maintain their primary certificate in Orthopaedic Surgery.
-The American Board of Medical Specialties (ABMS), the governing organization for all 24 medical specialty certifying boards. e.g., ABOS, has mandated that a diplomate must participate in MOC.
+The American Board of Medical Specialties (ABMS), of which the ABOS is one of 24 medical specialty certifying boards, has developed the MOC process as a robust continuous professional development program.
+The ABOS has created a MOC program that is specific for orthopaedic surgeons who are initially ABOS certified.

 The MOC Program has four components: